Mitsubishi MR Triton Build - Keeping It Simple And Light

 We’re like that guy who liked his shaver so much he bought the company.
 We like CSA alloys so much, we sell them in our store, at some of the best prices out there, and with free freight.
 We couldn’t afford to buy CSA unfortunately.

-As above, I run a 285/60/18, which is a tyre size developed for the 200 Series Croozer.
+As above, I run a Toyo Open Country AT2 285/60/18, which is a tyre size developed for the 200 Series Croozer.
 You have to say that right by the way…it’s Croooozer, not Cruza.
-I used to run the big American brands of tyres and never had issues, but I’m now quite partial to the Japanese brands, which in my experience ride and handle noticeably better.
-There’s some anecdotal evidence floating around that suggests they hold up to extreme use better as well, but I have no personal experience to back that claim up.
+I used to run the big American brands of tyres and never had issues, but I’m now quite partial to the Japanese brands, in-particular Toyo, which in my experience is the pick of the bunch, when it comes to ride, handling and strength.

 I didn't have a whole lot of choice here as my wheel and tyre combo had a smidge too much poke.
 I could have gotten away with it, but the narrow body Triton looks way better with these flares pumping it out a bit.